-Prepare calcium water.
-To do this, combine ½ teaspoon calcium powder (which is included in each box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
+Before You Begin: Prepare calcium water.
+To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.
-Extra calcium water should be stored in the refrigerator for future use.
+Extra calcium water may be stored in the refrigerator for future use.

 Habanero peppers are about as hot as they come, and getting even a little on your skin can be quite painful.
 Always wear gloves when working with them, do not let them come in contact with any part of your body (especially your eyes).
 Use common sense to keep safe and pain free!